mrsoong/motion-keyboard/deliverables/iteration-01.review.md

 - #####Decide on a Git Branching model
 	- As previously discussed we have not reached a consensus on our git branching model.
 At the end of the next iteration we plan to decide and implement out a branching model that allows more productivity and ease of working with.

+Rough Meeting notes

+	Meeting Notes - Thursday February 2nd, 2017

+	Discussed Product details

+		What is our minimum viable prodcut (MVP)?
+			Custom keyboard UI
+			Gyroscope control
+			Spell checker

+		What features belong to the backlog?
+			Bluetooth control
+			more gyroscope (tilting to scroll, etc.)
+			autocomplete

+		Where to start?
+			Should start learning the basic of Android development Install Android Studio
+			Work on being able to follow and understand creation of a basic custom keyboard

+	Discussed process details

+		What artifacts will we create?
+			UI mock ups
+			To do list

+		What possible Git branching model will we implement?
+			Divide the features into branches, one for the UI, one for the gyroscope, one for the spell checker?

+	Discussed details of the deliverables

+		Split the team into two groups to work on product.md and iteration-01.plan.md Meet near February 11th, 2017 to work on iteration-01.review.md